 5. Voice broadcasting

-This mode delivers pre-recorded messages to a large list of contacts efficiently.
+This mode delivers a prerecorded message to a large list of contacts efficiently and effectively.
 It’s ideal for reminders, surveys, and general announcements.

 Key features: